FREE Initial UK Compromise Agreement Advice

 What are the legal requirements of a UK Compromise Agreement?

-As legally binding documents, compromise agreements have number of requirements in order to ensure the finality of a settlement.
+As legally binding documents, employment compromise agreements [which were technically re-named Settlement Agreements on July 29 2013] have a number of requirements in order to ensure the finality of a settlement.
 These are:

 A lawyer reviewing an employment compromise agreement will usually sign it to show that they have reviewed that compromise agreement, and it is vitally important that you seek such advice, as without it, compromise agreements are not legally binding.